Comments on Facebook:

 - bringing more happiness to our lives?

-- wear makeup, skirts, fishnets, and other non-traditional things (it’s interesting how the more I cater to Spectra’s suggestions, the faster I evolve in this area).
+- wear makeup, skirts, fishnets, and other non-traditional things (it’s interesting how the more I cater to Pixen’s suggestions, the faster I evolve in this area).

 - be a community leader that creates experiential activities for people to grow or otherwise bring positivity to their experience while developing genuine connections and camaraderie.